xenolog/l23network/README.md

 L23network
 ==========
-Puppet module for configuring network interfaces, 802.1q vlans, bonds on 2 and 3 level.
+Puppet module for configuring network interfaces on 2nd and 3rd level (802.1q vlans, access ports, NIC-bondind, assign IP addresses, dhcp, and interfaces without IP addresses).
 Can work together with Open vSwitch or standart linux way.
 At this moment support Centos 6.3 (RHEL6) and Ubuntu 12.04 or above.

 Usage